electron/website/blog/electron-42-0.md

 - Added `ELECTRON_INSTALL_PLATFORM` and `ELECTRON_INSTALL_ARCH` variables to install binaries from other platforms and architectures. [#49981](https://github.com/electron/electron/pull/49981)
 - Added `app.isActive()` to check if the app is the active/foreground application (macOS only). [#49622](https://github.com/electron/electron/pull/49622)
 - Added `globalShortcut.setSuspended()` and `globalShortcut.isSuspended()` methods to temporarily suspend and resume global shortcut handling. [#50777](https://github.com/electron/electron/pull/50777)
-- Added `id` and `groupId` options to the Notification constructor on macOS for custom identifiers and visual grouping in Notification Center. [#50304](https://github.com/electron/electron/pull/50304)
+- Added `id` and `groupId` options to the `Notification` constructor on macOS for custom identifiers and visual grouping in Notification Center. [#50304](https://github.com/electron/electron/pull/50304)
 - Added `id`, `groupId`, and `groupTitle` support for Windows notifications. [#50895](https://github.com/electron/electron/pull/50895)
 - Added `nativeTheme.shouldDifferentiateWithoutColor` on macOS. [#50409](https://github.com/electron/electron/pull/50409) <sup>(Also in [41](https://github.com/electron/electron/pull/50408))</sup>
 - Added animation functionality to `view.setBounds` and added `view.setBackgroundBlur`. [#48812](https://github.com/electron/electron/pull/48812)
 - Added support for heap profiling in `contentTracing`. [#51162](https://github.com/electron/electron/pull/51162)
 - Added support for importing shared textures using the nv16 pixel format. [#51187](https://github.com/electron/electron/pull/51187)
 - Added support for importing shared textures using the p010le 10-bit YUV pixel format. [#49272](https://github.com/electron/electron/pull/49272)
-- Added support for several more `safeStorage` backends via new asynchronous functionality in safeStorage. [#49054](https://github.com/electron/electron/pull/49054)
+- Added support for several more `safeStorage` backends via new asynchronous functionality in `safeStorage`. [#49054](https://github.com/electron/electron/pull/49054)
 - Added support for the `urgency` option in Notifications on Windows. [#50383](https://github.com/electron/electron/pull/50383) <sup>(Also in [41](https://github.com/electron/electron/pull/50382))</sup>
 - Added the ability to capture JS stack trace on renderer OOM. [#50911](https://github.com/electron/electron/pull/50911)
 - Electron now downloads its binary into `node_modules` dynamically on first launch instead of running a `postinstall` script.
 Added the `install-electron` script to manually trigger the download as well. [#49328](https://github.com/electron/electron/pull/49328)